rkaysen63/Movies-ETL/README.md

 ## Overview:

-The purpose of this project is to prepare reusable code to clean, join and load movie data from Wikipedia and Kaggle into a database to be use for a hackathon.
+The purpose of this project is to prepare reusable code to clean, join and load movie data from Wikipedia and Kaggle into a database for use in a hackathon.
 The final code  is reusable, thereby allowing the user to take in new data and add to existing tables.

 ## Resources